crossbario/crossbar/docs/pages/getting-started/Quick-Start.md

 ## Install Crossbar.io

-> Alternative routes for this generic installation are described in [these guides for specific operating systems](Local-Installation).
+>There is an [overview of more specific installation instructions](Installation) for specific Systems and Environments

 You will need [Python](http://python.org) 2/3 or [PyPy](http://pypy.org/) 2 and [pip](https://pip.pypa.io/).